-Rights of audience
+"Rights of audience"

-1.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of exercising a right of audience before a court in relation to any proceedings.

-(2) The person is exempt if the person-

-- (a) is not an Authorised Person in relation to that activity, but - (b) has a right of audience granted by that court or tribunal in relation to those proceedings. - (3) The person is exempt if the person- - (a) is not an Authorised Person in relation to that activity, but - (b) has a right of audience before that court or tribunal in relation to those proceedings granted by or under any enactment.

-(4) The person is exempt if the person is the Attorney General and the person has been approved, admitted and enrolled as a Barrister or Solicitor of the Supreme Court of Gibraltar under the provisions of the Supreme Court Act.

-- (5) The person is exempt if the person-

-- (a) is a party to those proceedings, and

-- (b) would have a right of audience, in the person's capacity as such a party, if this Act had not been passed.
+- 1.(1) This paragraph applies to determine whether a person is an exempt person for the purpose of exercising a right of audience before a court in relation to any proceedings (subject to paragraph 7). - (2) The person is exempt if the person- - (a) is not an Authorised Person in relation to that activity, but - (b) has a right of audience granted by that court or tribunal in relation to those proceedings. - (3) The person is exempt if the person- - (a) is not an Authorised Person in relation to that activity, but - (b) has a right of audience before that court or tribunal in relation to those proceedings granted by or under any enactment. - (4) The person is exempt if the person is the Attorney General and the person has been approved, admitted and enrolled as a Barrister or Solicitor of the Supreme Court of Gibraltar under the provisions of the Supreme Court Act. - (5) The person is exempt if the person- - (a) is a party to those proceedings, and - (b) would have a right of audience, in the person's capacity as such a party, if this Act had not been passed. - (6) The person is exempt if- - (a) the person is an individual whose work includes assisting in the conduct of litigation, and - (b) the person is assisting in the conduct of litigation-

+- (i) under instructions given (either generally or in relation to the proceedings) by an individual on Parts 1 or 3 of the Register, and - (ii) under the supervision of that individual, and - (c) the proceedings are being heard in private in the Supreme Court or the Magistrates Court.